Sploups21/CTF/Midnight Flag CTF/WEB/Medusom [part 2] - Write up.md

 # Medusom [part 2] - Write up

-For this challenge, the hint given was <em> .git/ Respect </em> or something like that so...
+For this challenge, the hint given was <em> .git</em> so...
 Let's steal the .git folder and analyze it !

 To do this, I use <strong>gitdumper.sh</strong> 😎 :